jkomoros/prompt-garden/README.md

 template string references a variable that isn't provided then an error will be thrown.

 You can also configure extra properties on a variable instantiation.
 For example: `{{ name|default:'Alex'}} is {{ age }}` will not throw if `name` is not provided, instead using `Alex`.
-Note that as a temporary limitation, the argument to default must be wrapped in single, not double, quotes, and may not include an escaped quote.
+You may also use `"` to wrap the argument.
+Note that as a temporary limitation you may not have an escaped quote in the argument.

 ### Known Environment Values